What is Methamphetamine?

 Should I Call a Helpline?

-You might have doubts about calling an addiction helpline about your meth use disorder.
+You might have doubts about calling a narcotics addiction helpline about your meth use disorder.
 Perhaps you aren’t ready to admit that you or your loved one has a problem or might need treatment.
 But remember that there are no commitments when you call; even if you simply need a nonjudgmental ear, you can call to speak to someone who cares.3

 Helpline staff are compassionate and knowledgeable, and calls are completely confidential.
 You can ask about treatment information; however, understand that you are not required to give your name or any identifying information if you choose not to.
 You also do not need to have insurance to call a helpline (though operators may ask whether you have insurance in order to help refer you to an appropriate resource).3